Helsinki-AI-Labs/RakennustietoUpdate/README.md

 The steps are as follows:

-1. Upload pdfs to storage
+Upload pdfs to storage
 upload_to_bucket.py

-2. Create Chunks
+Create Chunks
 create_chunks.py

-3. Create sections from chunks chunks_to_sections.py
+Create sections from chunks
+chunks_to_sections.py

+Prepare batches for LLM
+prepare_batches.py

-4. Run LLM on sections and create a text output per pdf main.py
+Run LLM on sections and create batch output files main.py

+Parse the batch output files
+parse_results.py

+Convert results to csv
+results_to_csv.py

 # Dev setup